Lingaombe/TsAssist/README.md

-# 📄 PaperForge
+# 📄 T'sAssist

-**PaperForge** is a role-based web application that streamlines the creation and management of dynamic question papers.
+**T'sAssist** is a role-based web application system that streamlines the creation and management of dynamic question papers.
 Designed for educational institutions, it allows teachers to upload questions, generate exams, and manage question banks; all while giving HoDs and examiners administrative control.

 ---